splanck/vc/docs/command_line.md

 - `-Uname` – undefine a macro before compilation.
 - `-O<N>` – set optimization level (0 disables all passes).

-Temporary object and assembly files are written to the directory specified by the `TMPDIR` environment variable when set.
-If `TMPDIR` is not set, the system default (from `P_tmpdir`, usually `/tmp`) is used.
-Use the `--obj-dir` option to select a different directory if desired.
+Temporary object and assembly files are written to the directory given with the `--obj-dir` option when provided.
+Without this flag the compiler consults the `TMPDIR` environment variable and then `P_tmpdir` when set.
+Only if neither variable is available does it fall back to `/tmp`.

 Use `vc -o out.s source.c` to compile a file, `vc -c -o out.o source.c` to produce an object, `vc --link -o prog main.c util.c` to build an executable